Oxnard, California: Strawberries

 The Oxnard Plain is well known for its strawberries.
 According to the USDA, Oxnard is California's largest strawberry producer, supplying about one-third of the State's annual strawberry volume.
 From the end of September through the end of October, strawberries are planted and harvesting occurs from mid-December through mid-July in Oxnard.
-The peak harvesting season in California runs from April through June, when up to 10 million pint baskets of strawberries are shipped daily.
+The peak harvesting season in California runs from April through June when up to 10 million pint baskets of strawberries are shipped daily.
 The state of California supplies over 85 percent of U.S. strawberries, with the U.S. supplying a quarter of total world production of strawberries.

 The annual California Strawberry Festival features vendors as well as food items based on the fruit such as strawberry nachos, strawberry pizza, strawberry funnel cake, strawberry sundaes, and strawberry champagne.

-Pests that attack this crop are very economically impactful in this town.
+Pests that attack this crop are economically impactful in this town.
 Much of the research and effort is expended here and in Watsonville and Salinas.
 Economically significant insects include the Greenhouse Whitefly (Trialeurodes vaporariorum).

 Cannabis

 In 2018, 80% of the voters approved a cannabis tax.
 The city council adopted a "go slow" approach upon the legalization of recreational cannabis in California.
 Companies must be licensed by the local agency and the state to grow, test, or sell cannabis and the city may authorize none or only some of these activities.
-Local governments may not prohibit adults, who are in compliance with state laws, from growing, using, or transporting marijuana for personal use.
-After an initial ban, businesses that focus on manufacturing, testing and distributing cannabis were allowed to apply for a permit to operate in July 2019.
+Local governments may not prohibit adults who comply with state laws from growing, using, or transporting marijuana for personal use.
+After an initial ban, businesses focusing on manufacturing, testing, and distributing cannabis were allowed to apply for a permit to operate in July 2019.
 An initial process in May 2020 to select retail proposals was challenged by unsuccessful applicants.
-After revising the city ordinance, the council decided in September 2020 to allow 10 retail licences to be issued.
+After revising the city ordinance, the council decided in September 2020 to allow ten retail licences to be issued.
 A social equity component to maximize the ability for communities of color to benefit from the new industry as owners and investors and managers and employees as allowed by state law was not included.
 The city requires dispensaries to be a minimum of 600 feet from schools or daycare centers.
 A special-use permit was approved for a retail store in an Oxnard Shores neighborhood shopping center in February 2022 amidst organized opposition from the neighborhood.
 The first dispensary in the city opened in the downtown area in December 2022.